Ixve/synSpades/README.md

 [OpenSpades Website](https://openspades.yvt.jp) — [Community](https://buildandshoot.com)

 ## What is this?
-synSpades is a modified version of OpenSpades, with changes by Doctor Dank, including a bigger color palette (I don't know who to credit) & other smaller changes
+synSpades is a modified version of OpenSpades, with changes by Doctor Dank, including a bigger color palette thanks to Liza & other smaller changes

 ## How to Build/Install?